March 25, 2021

 Union members are typically hired at a higher rate than someone who does not belong to one.
 In addition, the hire of union members generally comes with other stipulations such as set working hours, working conditions, residual pay, and so on.
 That being said, union members often come with greater experience and expertise, which can make for a smoother-running and more successful live event, making their hire worth the added expense and considerations.

-Local Hires
+Local hires

 Part of how to run payroll for live events should always include finding legitimate ways to lower expenses.
 Hiring local talent and technicians is one key action you can take to improve your financial bottom-line.